echen/dirichlet-process/README.md

 * We generate table assignments $g_1, \ldots, g_n \sim CRP(\alpha)$ according to a Chinese Restaurant Process. ($g_i$ is the table assigned to datapoint $i$.)
 * We generate table parameters $\phi_1, \ldots, \phi_n \sim G_0$ according to the base distribution $G_0$, where $\phi_k$ is the parameter for the kth distinct group.
-* Given table assignments and table parameters, we generate each datapoint $p_i | g_i, \phi_{g_i} \sim F(\phi_{g_i})$ from a distribution $F$ with the specified table parameters.
+* Given table assignments and table parameters, we generate each datapoint $p_i \sim F(\phi_{g_i})$ from a distribution $F$ with the specified table parameters.
 (For example, $F$ could be a Gaussian, and $\phi_i$ could be a parameter vector specifying the mean and standard deviation).

 In the **Polya Urn Model**:

 * We generate colors $\phi_1, \ldots, \phi_n \sim Polya(G_0, \alpha)$ according to a Polya Urn Model. ($\phi_i$ is the color of the ith ball.)
-* Given ball colors, we generate each datapoint $p_i | \phi_i \sim F(\phi_i)$.
+* Given ball colors, we generate each datapoint $p_i \sim F(\phi_i)$.

 In the **Stick-Breaking Process**:

 * We generate group probabilities (stick lengths) $w_1, \ldots, w_{\infty} \sim Stick(\alpha)$ according to a Stick-Breaking process.
 * We generate group parameters $\phi_1, \ldots, \phi_{\infty} \sim G_0$ from $G_0$, where $\phi_k$ is the parameter for the kth distinct group.
 * We generate group assignments $g_1, \ldots, g_n \sim Multinomial(w_1, \ldots, w_{\infty})$ for each datapoint.
-* Given group assignments and group parameters, we generate each datapoint $p_i | g_i, \phi_{g_i} \sim F(\phi_{g_i})$.
+* Given group assignments and group parameters, we generate each datapoint $p_i \sim F(\phi_{g_i})$.

 In the **Dirichlet Process**:

 * We generate a distribution $G \sim DP(G_0, \alpha)$ from a Dirichlet Process with base distribution $G_0$ and dispersion parameter $\alpha$.
 * We generate group-level parameters $x_i \sim G$ from $G$, where $x_i$ is the group parameter for the ith datapoint.
 (Note: this is not the same as $\phi_i$. $x_i$ is the parameter associated to the group that the ith datapoint belongs to, whereas $\phi_k$ is the parameter of the kth distinct group.)
-* Given group-level parameters $x_i$, we generate each datapoint $p_i | x_i \sim F(x_i)$.
+* Given group-level parameters $x_i$, we generate each datapoint $p_i \sim F(x_i)$.

 Also, remember that each model naturally allows the number of clusters to grow as more points come in.

 # Inference in the Dirichlet Process Mixture

-So far, we've described a generative model that allows us to calculate the probability of any particular set of group assignments to data points, but we haven't described how to actually learn a good set of group assignments.
+So we've described a generative model that allows us to calculate the probability of any particular set of group assignments to data points, but we haven't described how to actually learn a good set of group assignments.

-How can we do this?
+Let's briefly do this now.
 Very roughly, the **Gibbs sampling** approach works as follows:

 * Take the set of data points, and randomly initialize group assignments.
 * Pick a point.
 Fix the group assignments of all the other points, and assign the chosen point a new group (which can be either an existing cluster or a new cluster) with a CRP-ish probability (as described in the models above) that depends on the group assignments and values of all the other points.
-* We will eventually converge to a good set of group assignments, so repeat the previous step until happy.
+* We will eventually converge on a good set of group assignments, so repeat the previous step until happy.

+For more details, [this paper](http://www.cs.toronto.edu/~radford/ftp/mixmc.pdf) provides a good description.

-# Fast Food Application: Clustering McDonald's
+# Fast Food Application: Clustering the McDonald's Menu

 Finally, let's show an application of the Dirichlet Process Mixture.
-Unfortunately, I didn't have a data set of people's food habits offhand, so instead I took [this list](nutrition.mcdonalds.com/nutritionexchange/nutritionfacts.pdf) of McDonald's foods and nutrition facts.
+Unfortunately, I didn't have a data set of people's food habits offhand, so instead I took [this list](http://nutrition.mcdonalds.com/nutritionexchange/nutritionfacts.pdf) of McDonald's foods and nutrition facts.

-After normalizing each food item to have an equal number of calories, and representing each item as a vector of (total fat, cholesterol, sodium, dietary fiber, sugars, protein, vitamin A, vitamin C, calcium, iron, calories from fat, satured fat, trans fat, carbohydrates), I ran [scikit-learn](http://scikit-learn.sourceforge.net/dev/index.html)'s [Dirichlet Process Gaussian Mixture Model](http://scikit-learn.sourceforge.net/dev/modules/mixture.html) to cluster McDonald's menu based on its nutritional value.
+After normalizing each item to have an equal number of calories, and representing each item as a vector of **(total fat, cholesterol, sodium, dietary fiber, sugars, protein, vitamin A, vitamin C, calcium, iron, calories from fat, satured fat, trans fat, carbohydrates)**, I ran [scikit-learn](http://scikit-learn.sourceforge.net/dev/index.html)'s [Dirichlet Process Gaussian Mixture Model](http://scikit-learn.sourceforge.net/dev/modules/mixture.html) to cluster McDonald's menu based on nutritional value.

 First, how does the number of clusters inferred by the Dirichlet Process mixture vary as we feed in more (randomly ordered) points?